redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/README.md

 - 2x RHEL 7  instances

 **Upgrade Scenarios**
-- [Exercise 1](upgrade-exercise1.md) -- Convert CentOS 7 to RHEL 7, then upgrade to RHEL 8
+- [Exercise](upgrade-exercise1.md) -- Convert CentOS 7 to RHEL 7, then upgrade to RHEL 8
     - Covers CentOS 7 to RHEL 7 conversion
     - RHEL 7 to RHEL 8 upgrade